 - our Joints in Motion team Facebook page where you will get to meet your fellow team mates, share experiences, ideas, receive tips and encouragement throughout your journey

 What is the training schedule like?

 The Joints in Motion training schedule is 18 to 20 weeks long.
 Prior to the first session, you coach will evaluate your fitness level and develop a personal schedule to ensure your marathon goal.
-Most groups start out doing about three to four miles or about 30-45 minutes of training and gradually build from there.
+Most participants start out doing about three to four miles or about 30 – 45 minutes of training and gradually build from there.